xemonix0/Cherry-Doom/docs/nughud.md

 nughud_face_x 143

-; Move the Frags widget elsewhere, since in the default Nugget HUD distribution, ; it is drawn right where the Face is drawn in the traditional Status Bar. nughud_frags_x     314 nughud_frags_y     155
+; Move the Frags widget elsewhere, since in the default NUGHUD, ; it is drawn right where the Face is drawn in the traditional Status Bar. nughud_frags_x     314 nughud_frags_y     155